fossasia/open-event-droidgen/README.md

 [![Hosted on DigitalOcean](/docs/badges/digitalocean.png)](http://digitalocean.com)

-The Open Event Android project consists of two parts:

-A) The App Generator is hosted on a server and generates an event Android app from a zip with JSON files ([examples here](http://github.com/fossasia/open-event)) or through an API.

-B) The resulting Android app can be installed on any Android device for browsing information about the event.
-Updates can be made automatically if there are API endpoints defined in the provided event zip with the JSON files.
-The app has a standard configuration file, that sets the details of the app (e.g. color scheme, logo of event, link to JSON app data).
-Secondly, the app uses the json api provided by a server maintained [here](https://github.com/fossasia/open-event-orga-server).
+The Open Event Android project consists of two components.
+The **App Generator** is hosted web application, that is hosted on a server and generates an event Android app from a zip with JSON and binary files ([examples here](http://github.com/fossasia/open-event)) or through an API.
+The second component we are developing in the project is generic **Android app** - the output of the app generator.
+The mobile app can be installed on any Android device for browsing information about the event.
+Updates can be made automatically through API endpoint connections from an online source (e.g. server), which needs to defined in the provided event zip with the JSON files.
+The Android app has a standard configuration file, that sets the details of the app (e.g. color scheme, logo of event, link to JSON app data).

 ##Communication

-Please join our mailing list to discuss questions regarding the project: https://groups.google.com/forum/#!forum/open-event Our chat channel is on gitter here: https://gitter.im/fossasia/open-event-android
+Please join our mailing list to discuss questions regarding the project: https://groups.google.com/forum/#!forum/open-event

+Our chat channel is on gitter here: https://gitter.im/fossasia/open-event-android

 <br>